nowaproj/docs/docs/ui/groups.md

 <img src="../../img/gifs/cross_axis_group.gif"  width="100%"/>

-### Why using groups?
+### Why use groups?

-Grouping make your UI building much easier.
-For example if you added a widget later to a group with alignment settings, the widget will be auotmatcally positioned and aligned according to the group.
-See the following example of adding a widget to an already established Column group.
+Grouping makes your UI building much easier.
+For example, if you added a widget later to a group with alignment settings, the widget will be automatically positioned and aligned according to the group.
+See the following example of adding a widget to an already-established Column group.

 <img src="../../img/gifs/adding_widget_group.gif"  width="100%"/>

-You can reorder the widgets inside the group easily by drag and drop from the board or using the `outline panel`.
+You can reorder the widgets inside the group easily by dragging and dropping from the board or using the `outline panel`.

 <img src="../../img/gifs/reoder_group.gif"  width="100%"/>